 5. As discussed in response #1 to comment #1 of the editor, we have changed the title for the revised manuscript to now read:

-“Genetic specificity of a plant-insect food web: implications for linking genetic variation to network complexity”
+“Genetic specificity of a plant-insect food web: implications for linking genetic and network complexity”

 There are many other places in the text where they perpetuate this ambiguous notion of "empirical evidence" (which in their rebuttal they claim is different from experimental evidence; maybe so, but simulations are neither).
 For instance in the abstract: